 - What’s their name?
 Where do they live?
 How old are they?

 - What’s their industry?
 What’s their job title?
 What are their goals?

-- What are their biggest pain points?
+- What are their most significant pain points?
 What causes them the most frustration?

 - What are their aspirations?
 What do they want that you can help them achieve?

-It’s a creative exercise that helps you to get inside of your customer’s head and understand their motivations, desires, and fears a bit more intimately.
-It’s an extremely important part of the process, and I would highly recommend giving it a shot.
-But the main reason it’s relevant to us is that the avatar will reveal our “where.”
+It’s a creative exercise that helps you get inside your customer’s heads and understand their motivations, desires, and fears more intimately.
+It’s an essential part of the process, and I highly recommend trying it.
+The main reason it’s relevant to us is that the avatar will reveal our “where.”

 What’s Your Where?

 Where do your customers hang out?
 What media outlets do they watch?
 Where do they get their news?
 Do they use social media?
 Do they read blogs?
-When they need to find a new company or product, how do they decide who to go with?
+When they need to find a new company or product, how do they decide whom to choose?

-The key here is finding out who the influencers are in your space–you can find them on Twitter or Facebook, the TV or the newspaper, anywhere.
-Once you scout these folks out, don’t be afraid to reach out them to just ask questions.
+The key here is finding out who the influencers are in your space.
+You can find them on Twitter or Facebook, in the newspaper, and anywhere.
+Once you scout these folks out, don’t be afraid to reach out to them to ask questions.
 You never know until you ask.

-Once you’re in touch with these influencers, who probably already have a base, learn from them.
+Once you’re in touch with these influencers, learn from them.
 What kind of content do they produce?
 What problems do they solve?
-Why are they in the space they’re in?
-If you can answer these questions when talking to an influencer in your space, you’ll have the basic ingredients to start building your audience.
+Why are they in that space?
+If you can answer these questions when talking to an influencer in your area, you’ll have the essential ingredients to build your audience.